heyhusen/dotfiles/.config/ncspot/README.md

 # ~/.config/ncspot

 ## Requirement
-- A terminal with patched font installed
+- A terminal with patched font installed, like [Kitty](/.config/kitty)